Matrix Co-Lab Commissions

 What are Matrix Co-Lab Commissions?

-Revoluton Arts’ Co-Lab Commissions are investments of £2000 available to creative organisations or creative individuals who live or work in Luton, and who want to work collaboratively with another creative.
+In 2021 Revoluton Arts’ Co-Lab Commissions (investments of £2000) were awarded to 4 creative organisations and creative individuals who live or work in Luton, who worked collaboratively with another creative.

-As we emerge from the digital world into real life we've challenged our creative community to help us imaginate, ideate and collaborate to explore what our creative sector could look like next through four Co-Lab commissions .
-On the one hand, the digital world has opened up creativity and participation for audiences in new ways; and for many digital has been a period of digital exclusion and creative isolation.
+As we emerged from the digital world into real life Revoluton Arts challenged our creative community to help us imaginate, ideate and collaborate to explore what our creative sector could look like.
+On the one hand, the digital world has opened up creativity and participation for audiences in new ways; and for many, digital has been a period of digital exclusion and creative isolation.

 We are so pleased to be working with the four commissioned artist collaborators of the Matrix Co-Lab Commissions.